Isai-ds/sfdx-itraceflag/README.md

   -d, --debuglevelname                                                              [default: SFDC_DevConsole] developer
                                                                                     name of the debug level to assign

+  --duration=duration                                                               trace log duration in minutes.
+                                                                                    Default 30 minutes.
+Duration parameter
+                                                                                    is ignored when expirationdate is
+                                                                                    not null

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command